MicahElliott/captain/README.md

 - Tiny, transparent, no deps: read and understand the whole code base (one small Zsh file) in minutes
 - Simple: workflow is just calling commands or the scripts you already have
-- Client-compatible: other managers don't play nice with some git clients (eg, magit)
+- Client-compatible: other managers don't play nice (output, interactivity, stashing) with some git clients (eg, Emacs' magit)
 - Super fast: sensitivity-colored timing details apparent everywhere
 - Any terminal (xterm etc): uses unicode indicators instead of emojis, tuned for 80-char display width
 - Basic: config is just a `.capt/share.sh` control file with shell arrays of scripts for each hook (no yaml etc)
-- Clean, clear, and concise: your standard git-hooks become one-line calls to `capt` (not cluttered messes)
+- Clean, clear, and concise: your standard git-hooks files become one-line calls to `capt` (not cluttered messes)
 - Fun: get ideas for new triggers and be entertained by the Captain!
 - All documentation right here: this readme is all you need
 - Language/tool agnostic: don't need npm, yarn/2, gem, pip, etc; works with any code base
 - Hands-off: Captain doesn't try to install things for you (see _External Tools Installation_ below)
 - Extensible, custom for each dev: run your own triggers in addition to standards
+- Flexible: you decide which triggers run, whether you want working tree checked, and much more

 Captain also has most of the features of other managers: